Why Choose BioSpine?

 BioSpine's Minimally Invasive Surgical Approach (MIS)

 Approximately 20 years ago the Minimally Invasive Surgical Approach was introduced.
-The exact same surgical repair that was previously performed through large incisions could now be performed through tiny ¾” incisions, without the cutting or striping of valuable back muscles.
-This minimally invasive approach dramatically improved the patient’s recovery time.
+The exact same surgical repair that was previously performed through large incisions could now be performed through a tiny ¾” incision, without the cutting or striping of valuable back muscles.
+This minimally invasive approach dramatically lessened the patient's recovery time.
 Combined with less time under anesthesia, less scarring, minimal blood loss, and less risk of infection – all of these were major factors in the overall success of the surgery.

 Now fast forward 20 years….the vast majority of spine surgeons are still using the traditional/open surgical approach.

 Why – Time & Training.
 To transition from being a traditional surgeon to a minimally invasive surgeon literally takes 1000’s of hours and many years of additional training.
 In most cases surgeons need to re-enter a fellowship program with an experienced minimally invasive surgeon to begin the process of learning this new surgical approach.
 This is a commitment that most surgeons are not prepared to make, but the BioSpine surgeons have and their patients are reaping the benefits.

 Here is How the MIS Approach is Performed

 A tiny *3/4 inch incision is made and dilators are inserted, one around the other, to gently separate the valuable muscles fibers until a *3/4 inch tunnel to the disc is created.

 A small tube is inserted with a fiber-optic light source and the dilators are removed.
 The surgeon will now perform the entire procedure through this small 3/4 inch tube.
 Once the surgery is completed, the tube is removed and the muscle fibers return back into place undamaged.